Science-Based Weight Loss Guide: Sustainable Strategies That Work

 Diet is the most important factor in weight loss success.

-Effective weight loss nutrition strategies include several principles.
+Effective weight loss nutrition strategies include several core principles.

 Increase Protein Intake